OpenNMT/OpenNMT-py/docs/source/FAQ.md

 ## How can I set up a translation server ?
 A REST server was implemented to serve OpenNMT-py models.
+A discussion is opened on the OpenNMT forum: [discussion link](https://forum.opennmt.net/t/simple-opennmt-py-rest-server/1392).

 ### I. How it works?
 ---